-- A1 Have an advanced knowledge and understanding of Public Policy. - A2 Have knowledge of approaches and methods in social science research and of techniques required to carry out advanced research - A3 Have a foundation of specialist knowledge, research and methods skills from which they can embark upon careers with significant policy making dimensions or pursue a postgraduate research degree in Public Policy. - A4 Understand the theoretical basis of research in Public Policy.
+- A1 Have an advanced knowledge and understanding of their chosen field. - A2 Have knowledge of approaches and methods in social science research and of the techniques required to carry out advanced research.

+- A3 Have a foundation of specialist knowledge and research skills from which they can embark upon careers with significant international dimensions or pursue a postgraduate research degree in their chosen field. - A4 Understand the theoretical basis of research in their chosen field.

-The primary means of imparting knowledge and understanding is seminars (A1-A4).
+The primary means of imparting knowledge and understanding is seminars and lectures (A1-A4).
 Throughout the programme students are strongly encouraged to engage in independent reading for which they are given extensive support and guidance on reading materials and their appropriate use.
 Students are strongly supported by staff in their completion of self-designed research projects.

-Knowledge and understanding are primarily assessed by research projects, policy briefs and policy evaluations, which are designed to assess theoretical and conceptual understanding and the capacity of students to relate knowledge through case studies and other empirically focused projects (A1-A4).
+Knowledge and understanding are primarily assessed by research projects which are designed to assess theoretical and conceptual understanding and the capacity of students to relate knowledge through case studies and other empirically focused projects (A1-A4).